simars/simars.io/src/pages/2019-03-05-es6-arrow_functions/index.md

 ```

 This is also the reason why in frameworks like **Angular 2+** and **Vue.js** expectthe template-component binding methods to be regular function / methods as `this` for their invocation is managed by the frameworks for the binding functions.
 (Angular uses Zone.js to manage async context for invocations of view-template binding functions)

+On the other hand, in **React**, when we want pass a component's method as an event-handler for example `<input onChange={this.handleOnchange} />` we should define `handleOnchanage = (event)=> {this.props.onInputChange(event.target.value);}` as an arrow function as for every invocation, we want this to be same instance of the component that produced the JSX for rendered DOM element.

 -------